-My continuing passion for software design and construction has led me to train more than 8,000 developers in the last twenty-six years for clients that have included Fortune 500 firms such as Microsoft, IBM, Yahoo!, Boeing, AT&T, Sprint, Medtronic, SunGard, State Farm, MetLife and Weyerhaeuser.
+My continuing passion for software design and construction has led me to train more than 8,000 developers since 1990 for clients that have included Fortune 500 firms such as Microsoft, IBM, Yahoo, Boeing, AT&T, Sprint, Medtronic, SunGard, State Farm, MetLife and Weyerhaeuser.
 As a longtime IBM consultant, I trained software engineers around the globe, giving them the skills to write the next generation of applications and operating system software while earning one of the highest satisfaction ratings in the history of IBM education.
 Since 2006, I’ve devoted my consulting practice to providing organizations with training and coaching for software developers and teams transitioning to Agile and Scrum.

 Praise for this Training

 “Go to it!
 This course takes Scrum out of the conceptual and puts it into the practical.”

 “Take it; have your team take it together.
 Make time for this class.”

 —Edward J. Newton, Software Development Manager, Certified ScrumMaster

 “Any expectations you have will be exceeded.
 You will be a better developer afterwards, even if your company does not utilize Scrum.”

 This course is part of our Certified Scrum Developer Essentials training, and satisfies the one-day introduction to Scrum training requirement for becoming a Certified Scrum Developer through the Scrum Alliance.
 This course counts for eight Professional Development Units (PDUs).
 See the Training FAQ for more details about this new certification.

 View a pdf version of this course description.